 When is Bluebird Backcountry open?

-We will be open 8:30am to 4:00pm, Thursday-Monday throughout our 21/22 season.
-We will be closed Tuesdays and Wednesdays.
+We are open 8:30am to 4:00pm, Thursday-Monday throughout the 22/23 season.
+We are closed Tuesdays and Wednesdays.
 Below are our expected opening and closing dates, which are subject to change.

-For our 21/22 season, we’ll be located at Bear Mountain.
-It features 1,200 acres of avalanche-evaluated terrain in in-bounds and another 3,000 acres of out-of-bounds skiing that is accessible with a private guide hired through Bluebird Backcountry.
+We are excited to return to Bear Mountain for our third full season in 2022/2023!
+Our Bear Mountain location features 1,200 acres of avalanche-evaluated terrain in-bounds and another 3,000 acres of out-of-bounds skiing that is accessible with a private guide hired through Bluebird Backcountry.

 We are located roughly: